 Canon 180mm L f3.5 macro.

 Canon 400mm f5.6mm L lens.
 I bought a second hand copy for taking bird photos when travelling or trekking - noticeably sharper than the 100-400mm zoom at 400mm, although it lacks the benefits of IS.
+Rarely used now I have the 100-400mm Mark II, will probably sell.

 Canon 500mm L IS f4 lens.
 Excellent for wildlife photography, and not much heavier than my old Nikon 300mm f2.8.